 - A silicone spatula

 Chop up your cannabis.
-I use a food processor for this, but remember you’re not trying to ‘blend’ anything, just a light shred and chop to help the alcohol get to every part of the plant material.
+I sometimes use a food processor for this, but I just give it a couple of seconds.
+Remember you’re not trying to ‘blend’ anything, just breaking up dense buds to help the alcohol get to every part of the plant material.
 If you pulverize it you’ll have a tougher, longer, more boring job when it is time to filter the solids from the alcohol, and it won’t noticeably boost the amount of oil you extract.

-Put the shredded cannabis into a large jar and add enough of your high-proof alcohol to fully cover everything plus two inches – be generous.
+Put the shredded cannabis into a large jar (optional: put it in a fine mesh bag so you can take it out of the solution afterwards more easily), add enough of your high-proof alcohol to fully cover everything plus an inch or two – be generous – and gently agitate.
 You can do a ‘short soak’ of two or three minutes or a longer one of – well, as long as you like, really!
 Longer soaks will pull out more chlorophyl and plant waxes, so the result will need a bit more filtering and is likely to taste a bit more ‘plant-y,’ but this can be a good way to get more out of the stuff in a second soak.
 Yes, once you’ve soaked stuff once you can get a fair bit more out of it by doing a second whole soak process!
 Anyway, back to this one…

-Pour it through a sieve or strainer to take out the plant material bulk, then pour the green alcohol through a coffee filter or kitchen oil filter a couple of times.
+Pour it through a sieve or strainer to take out the plant material bulk, then pour the now green alcohol through a coffee filter or kitchen oil filter at least couple of times.
 This can take quite a while, and you’ll need to pour it through bit by bit.
 The first pass through the filter will leave a sludgy residue at the bottom, but the second pass should end up with almost nothing left behind.
-I pass it through a filter a third time if I see any hint of residue left in the second one, but I find that filter number two is generally clear.
+I pass it through a filter four times to be certain, but I find that filter number two is generally clear.

 How’s your patience holding up?
 It’s not required but if you have time and it’s nice and sunny you could put the green alcohol in a clear glass jar and leave it in direct sunlight for some hours.
 The UV in the sunlight helps to break down some of the chlorophyl in the liquid, turning the color a little more brown than its initial emerald green.
 This can help reduce the green taste a bit, but it does seem to need strong non-Winter sun.

-Lift the lid, starting at the far side so any hot vapor escapes away from you, then get a spatula and scoop up the thick oil that’s at the bottom.
+Lift the lid, starting at the far side so any hot vapor escapes away from you, then pour the hot oil into a container.
+Get a spatula and scoop up any remaining oil that’s at the bottom.
 (I put it into the heatproof glass beaker that came with my Cannolator, but you can use anything that’s okay with heat.)
-To get the last of the oil out try adding a little bit of your carrier oil and scraping it about with your spatula until you can either scoop it up or pour it out.
+To get the last of the oil out try adding a little bit of alcohol and scraping it about with your spatula until you can either scoop it up or pour it out.

 The last step before adding a carrier oil is a final purge to ensure all the alcohol has been evaporated.
-This isn’t strictly necessary (you’re using non-poisonous ethyl alcohol, right?) but it’s a useful step all the same.
+If you’ve run the GOM/distiller to 100°c and cooked it down to thick oil already this isn’t strictly necessary (you’re using non-poisonous ethyl alcohol, right?) but it’s a useful step all the same.
 One method is to put the grille that came with the GOM inside the device, add enough water to sit up around the base of your container, and set it running with the lid off.
-Make sure the container won’t fall over!
+I DON’T do this as it seems too easy for the container to fall over!
 Another method is to do the same thing with a saucepan on a stove, with something inside to keep your container from sitting directly on the saucepan’s base.
 The water in the saucepan (or GOM if you use that) should be high enough to properly reach the container but not enough to make it float (and risk toppling over).

 When the oil first heats up it will make bubbles as the residual alcohol is purged.
 When smaller bubbles start forming instead (and when the bubbles start building up) it’s just the oil left.
 Now is when you can add your carrier oil.

 Eyeball the amount of oil in your beaker to check how much you made.
 It’s actually easiest to think in metric terms!
-You’re likely to get a bit over 1ml for every 10g of cannabis – perhaps up to 2ml for high-quality buds, closer to just 1ml if you’re using nothing but basic ‘trim.’
+You’re likely to get a bit over 1ml for every 10g of cannabis – perhaps around 2ml per 10g for high-quality buds, closer to just 1ml if you’re using nothing but basic ‘trim.’
 Whatever you think you have, use about five times that amount (5:1 ratio) of your carrier oil.
 Keep warming it and stir to mix the cannabis oil ‘tar’ with the carrier oil.
-You can add a small amount of sunflower lechithin (perhaps half a teaspoon per 1/2oz or 15ml of final blended oil?) to help it blend.
-I do this, but it’s not critical if you heat and stir enough.
-When it’s done, pour the blended mixture into your dropper bottle.
+You can optionally add a small amount (less than half of the undiluted cannabis oil you have) of sunflower lechithin to help it blend, but it’s not critical if you heat and stir enough.
+When it’s done, pour the blended mixture into your dropper bottles.
 That’s it, you’re done!
 Remember to clean up your kit.